 Usually, Veterans will have to gather more evidence to support their claim.
 If the VA does not find the evidence in the initial claim convincing of either service connection or current diagnosis, they will deny the claim or give a low rating.

 We will be able to help you gather the information you need and direct you on the best path to appeal a VA decision.
-There’s typically three options that a Veteran has when they appeal a VA decision:
+There are typically three options that a Veteran has when they appeal a VA decision:

 Why a Veteran was denied in the first place will determine what the best course of action is for them.